M. Sanjayan

 M. Sanjayan is an American conservation scientist, writer and television news contributor, specializing in the role of nature in preserving and enhancing human life.
 He is referred to as Sanjayan, using one name as is sometimes Tamil custom.
-He is chief executive officer at Conservation International, a global conservation organization working to protect the nature people around the world rely on for food, freshwater, and livelihoods.
+He was the chief executive officer at Conservation International, a global conservation organization working to protect the nature people around the world rely on for food, freshwater, and livelihoods.

 His scientific work has been published in peer-reviewed journals Science, Nature and Conservation Biology and his expertise has received extensive media coverage, including Vanity Fair, Outside, Time, Men's Journal, The New York Times, The Atlantic, and "CBS This Morning".

+In 2023, Sanjayan was named to the inaugural TIME100 Climate list, recognizing the 100 most innovative leaders driving business climate action.